Chevauchée

-Early uses
+Early examples

 The chevauchée has gained recognition for its use during the Hundred Years' War between the Kingdom of England and the Kingdom of France.
-It was not a new tactic and had been used many times before; for example, William the Conqueror had used the tactic before the Battle of Hastings to encourage Harold to engage in a battle.
-The difference was that during the Hundred Years' War the tactic was used more frequently, on a larger scale and more systematically than before.
+It was not a new tactic and had been used many times before; for example, William the Conqueror used the tactic before the Battle of Hastings to encourage Harold to engage in a battle.
+During the Hundred Years' War the tactic was used more frequently, on a larger scale and more systematically than before.

-The English used the chevauchée in lieu of a larger standing army, and it was carried out primarily by small groups of mounted soldiers, rarely more than a few thousand men.
-This was the characteristic English strategy in the 1340s and 1350s after first being used by the forces of Edward III of England in the Second War of Scottish Independence.
-In part because of these tactics, the French were forced into the battle of Crécy.

-The focus was on undermining the enemy government's authority and destroying its resources by taking hostages and other material goods rather than engaging in large-scale military battles.

 In medieval Bedouin culture, ghazwa was a form of limited warfare verging on brigandage that avoided head-on confrontations and instead emphasized raiding and looting.
 The Umayyad-period poet al-Kutami wrote the oft-quoted verses: "Our business is to make raids on the enemy, on our neighbor and our own brother, in the event we find none to raid but a brother."
 William Montgomery Watt hypothesized that Muhammad found it useful to divert this continuous internecine warfare toward non-Muslims, making it the basis of the Islamic holy war.
 As a form of warfare, the razzia was then mimicked by the Christian states of Iberia in their relations with the taifa states.